10 Things Amazon Echo Can't Do Yet

 If all that can be done via voice, then the usefulness of the Echo would skyrocket.

 Update: Voice calling and messaging is now available if you own an Amazon Echo or Echo Dot.
-It'll also be available for the upcoming Echo Show and on the Alexa app.
+It's also available for the Echo Show and on the Alexa app.
 When calling or receiving a call the Echo's light ring will turn green, and the same will apply to unread text messages.

 However keep in mind that all your Echo devices will go off when receiving a call and Echo users need to update and enable this feature to use it.